JoshuaDelosSantos/CMS-LearningJournal/week02_journal.md

     - Running the docker image creates the docker container (containers allows consistensy across different environments).
     - We are able to define multi-container applications with docker-compose.
     - Other people have experimented working with docker in different languages/frameworks and resources are available online (docker hub).
-    - Kubernetes is the industry standard for managing a cluster of conatiners.
+    - Kubernetes is the industry standard for managing a cluster of containers.

 ## Career/Employability/Learning Insights
 - Career: